-Priority Sub-group of Phase 1c Vaccine Distribution 1 People who are homeless 2 Residents of congregate care or living settings including prisons and jails 3 Essential Critical Infrastructure Workforce who are unable to physically distance or telework (See Guidance on the Essential Critical Infrastructure Workforce for a complete listing of essential workers.)
+Priority Sub-group of Phase 1c Vaccine Distribution 1 People who are homeless 2 Residents of congregate care or living settings including prisons and jails 3 Essential Critical Infrastructure Workforce (See Guidance on the Essential Critical Infrastructure Workforce for a complete listing of essential workers.)
 These workers generally include those involved with: critical manufacturing; energy; legal; communications and information technology, financial services; chemical workers; other community or government-based operations and essential functions; water and wastewater; transportation and logistics; law enforcement, public safety, and other first responders; education; food and agriculture; public works and infrastructure support services; hygiene products and services, residential/shelter facilities, housing and real estate, and related services; hazardous materials; healthcare and public health; commercial facilities; defense industrial base.
-4 People living in college dormitories
+Other workers that have close contact with the public.
+People 50-64 years of age and those with the following conditions: moderate-to-severe asthma; hypertension or high blood pressure; liver disease; overweight (BMI 25-30); Thalassemia.
+4 People living in dormitories